mikeenting/MotoGP/README.md

 ----------
 ## Project 3 - Analyzing Marc Marquez's wins per circuit direction

-To further illustrate the possibilities of the dataset created in Project 2 above, I created a to analyze the distribution of Marc Marquez's wins across the two possible circuit directions, being clockwise and anticlockwise.
+To further illustrate the possibilities of the dataset created in Project 2 above, I created a notebook to analyze the distribution of Marc Marquez's wins across the two possible circuit directions, being clockwise and anticlockwise.
 I created an additional notebook that can be used to see the results of any other rider.

 Kaggle Notebook - Marc Marquez: [Link here](https://www.kaggle.com/code/mikeenting/marc-marquez-wins-per-circuit-direction)